DS-160 Form: What It Is, Application, Fees and More!

 Technical Requirements

-According to the Department of State, your internet browser must meet the following requirements to fill out your DS-160 successfully.
-You may use Internet Explorer 11 or higher, Firefox, or Google Chrome 58 when completing your application.
-Safari and Microsoft Edge are not supported, so make sure you have one of the eligible browsers on your computer before getting started with the DS-160 F-1 visa paperwork.
+According to the Department of State, your internet browser must meet the following requirements to fill out your DS-160 form successfully.
+The website is designed to run best on Google Chrome, Microsoft Edge, or Mozilla Firefox, it may not be fully supported on Safari web browsers, so make sure you have one of the eligible browsers on your computer before getting started with the DS-160 F-1 visa paperwork.

 The most important document to have is your Form I-20, the Certificate of Eligibility for Nonimmigrant Student Status.
 An I-20 is provided by the Designated School Official (DSO) when an international student gets accepted into a program.
 When international students receive their form I-20 official paperwork from their Student and Exchange Visitor Program (SEVP)-certified school, they can then begin the DS-160 F-1 visa application process.